GreenBladePk/Profile/README.md

 # 💫 About Me:
-🔭 An AI Enthusiast <br>🌱 Currently learning Deep Learning and Neural Networks
+🔭 An AI Enthusiast and Software Developer <br>🌱 Currently learning Deep Learning and Neural Networks

 ## 🌐 Socials: